dariemjnr/SimpleStorage/README.md

 function getPersonFavoriteNumber(string memory _name) public view returns (uint256 favoriteNumber, bool found)
 ```

-Looks up a person's favorite number by name.
+Looks up a person's favourite number by name.
 - Returns both the number and a boolean indicating if the person was found
 - Prevents confusion between zero values and non-existent entries